wafaking/go-practice/README.md

-# go-practice
+# grpc-demo
-some demo for golang.
+some demo for grpc of golang.